-There is no routine sampling of mains water supplies with any concerns being directed to Scottish Water and the Drinking Water Quality Regulator.
+There is no routine sampling of mains water supplies, with any concerns being directed to Scottish Water and the Drinking Water Quality Regulator.
 This is necessary to accommodate other workload and sampling plan priorities.
-The council does however retain the statutory right to sample if required.

 The sampling of swimming pools, spa and recreational waters will be reactive to any concerns or incidents.
 The safety and quality of water should be part of the routine management and monitoring carried out by facility operators.
-Management controls of such environments are assessed during routine inspections by officers.